HyperDbg/HyperDbg/README.md

 <a href="https://hyperdbg.com/"><img align="right" width="150" height="150" src="https://raw.githubusercontent.com/HyperDbg/graphics/master/Art%20Board/HyperDbg-Cat.Circle.jpg" alt="HyperDbg Debugger"></a></br>

-# HyperDbg Debugger (is NOT in a WORKING STATE - YOU SHOULD NOT USE IT, but you can read codes, please wait for first release in late October)
+# HyperDbg Debugger

+### (HyperDbg is NOT in a WORKING STATE - YOU SHOULD NOT USE IT, but you can read codes, please wait for first release in late October)
 #### We planned for first-release in late October 2020

 **HyperDbg** debugger is an open-source, hypervisor-assisted user-mode, and kernel-mode Windows debugger with a focus on using modern hardware technologies.
 It is a a debugger designed for analyzing, fuzzing and reversing.